The various parts and the operation of a pump.

 - The pump housing – this is the place where the pumping actually takes place.
 The impeller is found inside this housing.

 - The impeller – this is sort of like a fan blade.
 Water enters through the center of the impeller and is “slung” outward by the spinning action.

 - The diffuser – this small but important item funnels the water into the center of the impeller and then diffuses it outwards.

 - The motor – this is the electric motor that turns the impeller.

 As the impeller spins, it sucks water through the piping on the front of the pump, into the pump pot, through the basket and into the impeller.
 The water is then forced outward from the impeller, through the diffuser and out the top of the pump.

-Once the pump is fully primed. you should see little or no air in the pump pot.
-If the pump will not fully prime or has a lot of air in the pump pot during normal operation, please refer to our section on common pool pump problems.
+Once the pump is fully primed, you'll see little to no air in the pump pot.
+If the pump will not fully prime or has a lot of air in the pump pot during normal operation.